kevina-code/Default-Values-on-Record-Create/README.md

 This is a robust solution of defaulting values in record creation screens.
 It serves as an alternative to using:
 ```/lightning/o/ObjectName/new?defaultFieldValues```
-but with greater customizability like validating on quick action button click.
+but with greater customizability like invoking the record creation screen from a Screen Flow.

 Implementation steps: